End Stitches - end-st(s)

 End-st 3: When the square is finished but you are going to knit the end stitch later: Loosen the stitch, cut yarn and pull it through the stitch but do not pull it tight (see sketch).
+You may lock it with a locking stitch marker (photo).
 This is called a loose end-stitch.

 End-st 4: When the square is finished BO the last stitch and darn the tails.
 Cut yarn.